Sanskruti0208/sanskruti0208/README.md

 # 💫 About Me:
 Hello!
-I'm Sanskruti Tidke. 👋
+I'm Sanskruti Tidke. 👋<br>
-🎓 Bachelor’s in Computer Science and Engineering
+🎓 Bachelor’s in Computer Science and Engineering<br>
 🌱 Curious and passionate about learning new things<br>

 ## 🌐 Socials: